PX4/PX4-user_guide/en/dev_setup/dev_env.md

 ## Next steps

-Once you have finished setting up the command-line toolchain above:
+Once you have finished setting up one of the command-line toolchains above:
 - Install [VSCode](../dev_setup/vscode.md) (if you prefer using an IDE to the command line).
 - Install the [QGroundControl Daily Build](https://docs.qgroundcontrol.com/en/releases/daily_builds.html)
 - Continue to [Building PX4 Software](../dev_setup/building_px4.md).